UPPMAX/programming_formalisms_intro/doc/reproducible.md

 :width: 90%
 ```

+- **Open-source license** is a type of license for computer software and other products that allows the **source code, blueprint or design to be used, modified and/or shared under defined terms and conditions**.

 Arguments in favor [(from Wikipedia)](https://en.wikipedia.org/wiki/Open_science):
 - Open access publication of research reports and data allows for rigorous peer-review
 - Science is publicly funded so all results of the research should be publicly available